bsuttor/ploneconf-talk-2022/presentation.md

 ### What we want to improve
 - Avoid human errors
-- Remove ssh access to all your dev
+- Remove ssh access to maximum of people
 ```bash
 # rm -rf /
 ```